thesombady/vTikz/readme.md

 # vTikz

-A simple design to generate standalone tikz images in V.
+A simple way to generate standalone tikz figures in V, worthy of scientific publications.

 ## Installation